 When you hear about Traders, their Trading vocabulary seems very technical.
 However, the number of main concepts to learn Trading is easily understood.
 To fully understand how to do Crypto Trading or any other type of Trading, an explanation of this vocabulary is necessary.

-This vocabulary is the same on all types of financial assets: cryptocurrencies, stock market assets, forex, cfd, stocks, bonds …
+This vocabulary is the same on all types of financial assets: cryptocurrencies like stellar, stock market assets, forex, cfd, stocks, bonds …

 If you are a beginner, this article is a great place to start and learn Trading.
 It will also be suitable for more seasoned Traders who want to know other more advanced concepts because they do not exist in the Trading interfaces of the main Exchanges, but present on the Wall Of Traders Trading platform.